l-mercier/Litterature-Review/readme.md

 You only need to put the .json file for your zotero library in the data folder, and run the python script; Each item will generate a unique .md file, and an aggreagated version of all the info will be created as a .csv file.
 Then each time you update the json file and rerun the script, added articles will generate new review .md files.

+# Tips

+When dealing with books : always keep Chapter 1, even if left empty, cause it is part of the template.
+Otherwise the csv file won't update.